 Can charitable giving help reduce RMD taxes?

 Yes.
-After age 70½, Qualified Charitable Distributions (QCDs) allow retirees to donate directly from their IRA to charities.
+After age 70½, Qualified Charitable Distributions (QCDs) allow retirees to donate directly from their IRA to qualified charities.
 These distributions can count toward RMD requirements while reducing taxable income.

 When should someone start planning for RMDs?